hminooei/hminooei.github.io/_posts/2020-04-14-clickbaits1.md

     random_state=9)
 ```

-Read Universal Sentence Encoder pre-trained network and its weights from
+Load Universal Sentence Encoder pre-trained network and its weights from
 tensorflow hub, set the weights as trainable (`trainable=True`),
 and add a final output layer with sigmoid activation since it's a binary
 classifier: